Manning School of Business: Rankings

 U.S. News & World Report ranked the Manning School 30th in the nation for Best Online Graduate Programs (excluding MBA) in 2018.
 At the MBA level, the Manning online MBA is ranked 29th in the nation by Poets & Quants and 51st in the nation by US News.
 The MBA program is also ranked as Tier One by CEO Magazine in their 2018 Global MBA rankings.
 The school's undergraduate program is nationally ranked in the top 200 by U.S. News.
 Princeton Review lists the Manning School of Business as one of their best 296 business schools.
+Fortune ranked the online MBA 9th in the Best Online MBA Programs in 2023.